Dikristo derives from my Surname and my name ( I actually have two) with a little twist: Drakopoulos Christos.

 Japanese knives offer a wider variety, with knives for every kitchen task.

-Under this category we can say that we have two sub categories for the Chef’s Knife.
+Under this category can fit two sub categories for the Chef’s Knife.
 German and French.

 These two differentiate in the following: